1. Social Work as a Profession

 The MSW program is accredited by the Council on Social Work Education (CSWE), the national social work accrediting body.
 Accreditation by CSWE ensures students that they will be a part of a high quality instructional environment, and also enables students to fulfill the educational requirements that prepare them for eligibility to take state licensure exams (Licensed Master Social Worker and Licensed Clinical Social Worker).

-The MSW program offers both a traditional on-campus cohort and an innovative web-based program.
+The MSW program offers both a traditional on-campus cohort and an innovative web-hybrid program.
 The on-campus cohort attends classes after 5:00 pm during the week.
-The web-based cohort meets face-to-face for 5 weekends per semester (Friday afternoon and all day Saturday) and completes the remainder of coursework online using Desire to Learn.
+The web-hybrid cohort meets face-to-face for 5 weekends per semester and completes the remainder of coursework online.

 MSW students complete 2 separate year-long practicum placements while enrolled in the program.
 The Department of Social Work Field Office has contractual agreements with 125-150 human service agencies in Georgia.
 Eighty to ninety students are placed in these agencies and supervised by the Field Office each academic year.
 The most common placements are in Mental Health, School Social Work, Hospice, Inpatient Psychiatry, VA Hospitals, and Department of Children and Family Services.

-The total number of MSW students ranges between 110 to 140 annually.
-Admissions applications and student enrollment have almost doubled in the last 8 years.
-Students come from a variety of educational and career backgrounds.
-Some students enroll directly after finishing an undergraduate degree and others have extensive experience in a human service field.
-The following is data on current enrollees: Average Age: 31; Percentage Female: 92%; Percentage Minority: 42%; Completing a 2nd master’s degree: 15%; On-Campus: 47%; Web-Based: 53%
+Your colleagues will come from a variety of educational and career backgrounds.
+Some enroll directly after finishing an undergraduate degree and others have extensive experience in a human service field.
+The following is data on current enrollees: Average Age Range: 25-34; Percentage Female: 90%; Percentage Minority: 63%

-The Division received $752,000 in external funding in 2005-2006.
-The Division of Social Work operates My Friend’s House, an Alzheimer’s Day Care Program funded by the state.
+An exampe of the Department of Social Work's community involvement is My Friend’s House, an Alzheimer’s Day Care Program funded by the state.
 My Friend’s House serves approximately 12 Alzheimer’s patients each day while their caretakers work.